asulwer/EdgeManage/readme.md

 ## EdgeManage

-**The EdgeManage application is all about managing your Edge favorites.
+**The EdgeManage application is all about managing your Microsoft Edge favorites.
 It is designed to address a lot of the missing features in the new Edge browser.**

 1. View all favorites and folders in a graphical tree
 2. Use "drag and drop" to move favorites and folders around